SapienXai/agentx/README.md

 -   To control the agent from your phone, navigate to this tab on your desktop.
 -   Open the camera app on your phone and scan the QR code.
 -   This will open the web interface in your phone's browser, giving you full control.
+-   If you need the code manually, visit `http://<your-ip>:PORT/api/qr-code`.
 -   **Note:** Your phone must be connected to the same Wi-Fi network as your computer.

 ## Future Improvements